Nor Land, Nor Sea, Nor John Cousteau!

 We don't have this all figured out.

-We don't know, we don't understand, we just don't get it.
+We don't understand.
+We just don't get it.

 Yeah,